synaptics-astra/doc/linux/index.rst

     Opening a Terminal for USB Boot on Mac

 This will open a terminal inside of the selected usb_boot directory.
 From there run the ``run.sh`` script to run the tool.
-You may be prompted for your password since the script internally calls sudo since the tool requires additional permissions to interface with USB devices and access system resources.
+You may be prompted for your password since the script internally calls sudo.
+The tool requires additional permissions to interface with USB devices and access system resources.

 .. figure:: media/mac-run-usbboot.png